Generative Machine Learning for Multivariate Angular Simulation: Introduction

-Recently, there has been growing interest in so-called \textit{geometric} approaches for multivariate extremes.
-In this setting, the random vector $\boldsymbol{X}$ is assumed to have light-tailed margins.
-From a theoretical perspective, \cite{Balkema2010}, \cite{Nolde2014} and \cite{Nolde2022} study the limiting shape of certain scaled sample clouds (referred to as the \textit{limit set}) to characterise the joint tail behaviour of $\boldsymbol{X}$, including linking these to various earlier representations for multivariate extremes.
-Several inferential approaches have been proposed to estimate the limit set (e.g., \cite{Simpson2024} or \cite{Majumder2023}), with a view to learning about the extremal dependence properties of random variables given a set of data.

-A further crucial development in this area originates with \cite{WadsworthCampbell2024}, who propose a geometric approach to modelling the joint tails of $\boldsymbol{X}$.
-This allows for theoretically-justified extrapolation to regions beyond those observed, i.e., estimation of small probabilities associated with the joint tail.
-Working on exponential margins and applying the $L^1$ norm to calculate $(R,\boldsymbol{W})$ in~\eqref{eqn:RWdecomposition}, they propose to model the upper tail of $R$ conditional on the value of $\boldsymbol{W}$; we note that this has echoes of the MRV framework, but the role of conditioning is now assigned to a different component of $(R,\boldsymbol{W})$.
+More recently, there has been growing interest in so-called \textit{geometric} approaches for multivariate extremes, where the random vector $\boldsymbol{X}$ is assumed to have light-tailed margins.
+From a statistical perspective, \cite{WadsworthCampbell2024} were the first to exploit this geometric framework for modelling the joint tails of $\boldsymbol{X}$.
+Their approach allows for theoretically-justified extrapolation to regions beyond those observed, i.e., estimation of small probabilities associated with the joint tail.
+Working on exponential margins and applying the $L^1$ norm to calculate $(R,\boldsymbol{W})$ in Eq.~\eqref{eqn:RWdecomposition}, they propose to model the upper tail of $R$ conditional on the value of $\boldsymbol{W}$; we note that this has echoes of the MRV framework, but the role of conditioning is now assigned to a different component of $(R,\boldsymbol{W})$.
 In this geometric approach, extrapolation is achieved via a two-step simulation method: first taking draws from a $(d-1)$-dimensional angular distribution, and subsequently from a univariate conditional radial distribution; these are then combined to return simulations on the original exponential scale, representing $\boldsymbol{X}$.
-Further approaches to inference in the context of geometric extremes have been proposed by \cite{Papastathopoulos2025}, who take a hierarchical Bayesian approach; \cite{Murphy-Barltrop2024}, who use neural networks to allow for estimation in higher dimensions; and \cite{Campbell2024}, whose approach is based on piecewise-linear models and kernel density estimation.
+Further approaches to inference in the context of geometric extremes have been proposed by \cite{Papastathopoulos2025}, who take a hierarchical Bayesian approach; \cite{Murphy-Barltrop2024}, who use neural networks to allow for estimation in higher dimensions; \cite{Campbell2024}, whose approach is based on piecewise-linear models and kernel density estimation; and \cite{DeMonte2025}, who exploit normalizing flows.
+This remains an active area of research.